Pratham-ji/DAA/UNIT-V.md

-# Unit V - Hashing, String Matching and NP-Completeness
+# Unit V - Hashing, String Matching and NP-Completeness.

 ## 1. INTRODUCTION TO HASHING